 - No AF

-The Sigma’s 70 mm Art series macro lens is a fast, autofocusing macro lens that’s great for everyday usage as well as macro photographs.
+The No products found.
+Art series macro lens is a fast, autofocusing macro lens that’s great for everyday usage as well as macro photographs.
 Its short body and relatively low weight also mean that it goes well with Sony’s small, lightweight 6000 series mirrorless cameras.

 Optically, this camera is excellent.
 The two “F” Low Dispersion (FLD) elements transmit light with almost no hindrance, and when they’re paired with two additional Super-Low Dispersion (SLD) elements, you’re left with a lens that shows little to no ghosting or flaring under difficult lighting.